-Adding your public key to your Cloud 66 account
+Adding your SSH key to your Cloud 66 account

 Both of the methods below rely on SSH keys rather than username and password (which Cloud 66 does not support).
 As such you first need to give us your public SSH key, which we will add to all your servers (both existing and new) automatically.

-- Either generate a new local SSH key pair, or re-use one of your existing local SSH keys
+- Either generate new SSH keys (click "How to generate new SSH keys" above), or re-use one of your existing local SSH keys

 - Log into your Cloud 66 Dashboard, click on your avatar (top right) and select Account Settings